yduf/yduf.github.io/_posts/2020-11-12-ruby-image-png.md

 tags: ruby image png
 ---
 > This library can read and write PNG files.
 It is written in pure Ruby for maximum portability.
 Let me rephrase: it does NOT require RMagick or any other memory leaking image library. - [ChunkyPNG](https://chunkypng.com/)

+- [Image Manipulation](http://ruby.bastardsbook.com/chapters/image-manipulation/) - How to use ImageMagick and the RMagick gem to process and interpret images and photos.